 As I mentioned back in my State of Eponymous 4 Address back in 2014, I had a set of songs ready to record for an album titled Travis.
 At the time, I thought I’d work on it immediately after Retrograde Songs, but my attention got diverted to Empty Ensemble, which will release its debut EP and LP in 2016.

-Of course, that doesn’t stop me from posting a preview, which is now available in the Releases section.
+Of course, that doesn’t stop me from posting a preview.
 You can listen to it now if you become an Eponymous 4 subscriber.

 I approached this album a lot differently from the Ex Machina series.
 I finally employed a guitar amplifier and pulled an old, cheap microphone out of retirement to record parts.
 The rhythm section is entirely programmed, but everything else is recorded live.
 I’ve also invested in a better class of plugins, so the sound should actually approach something more professional than what’s come before.

 This album really opened up some new ways to work, and I look forward to applying those lessons to the cover albums.

 Eponymous 4 is still on hiatus while Empty Ensemble gets ready for a big push in 2016.

 In the meantime, Observant Records has set up an e-mail newsletter to let you keep track of all the various projects, but if you’re interested only in Eponymous 4 news, we have you covered.
 In the past, I’ve relied on Facebook and Twitter to post updates.
 Facebook, of course, has famously altered how page posts show up in news feeds, and I don’t do much to get more followers on Twitter.
 So if you want to get first crack on new tracks and maybe a few exclusives, sign up for the list.